lippertto/janus-trainer/README.md

 # TODO

 ## Tomorrow
-* Disable cognito users on deletion, enable when re-created - really?
 * Document how users are handled (id, email, etc.).
 Users are not deleted because we want to keep the corresponding trainings in the db.